htleblond/PAMGuardMIRRF/README.md

 - **Test Classifier** - Performs cross-validation on pre-existing training sets.

 Under "Utilities" (Viewer-mode only):
-- **Whistle and Moan Navigation Tool (WMNT)** - Tool for annotating WMD detections and for easier navigation of the spectrogram after processing.
+- **Whistle and Moan Annotation Tool (WMAT)** - Tool for annotating WMD detections and for easier navigation of the spectrogram after processing.

 ## Installation
-(You can skip steps 1 and 2 if you're ONLY using the WMNT.)
+(You can skip steps 1 and 2 if you're ONLY using the WMAT.)
 1. Install Python 3 and ensure that pip works.
 2. Run the .bat file from the latest release.
 (Note to Python developers: Check the .bat file first in case it creates any conflicts!)
 3. Place the .jar file from the latest release into your version of PAMGuard's "plugins" folder.